 You can follow with a moisturizer if you like.
 I usually don’t need one.
 You can use your DIY sheet mask once or twice a week.

 The DIY sheet mask isn’t just for the face, although the sheet may look like they are.
 Use a moisturizing mask on your knees or elbows, or a detoxifying mask on your feet.

 Got poison ivy?
 Use the plantain mask with some jewelweed to help clear up that rash.
 The plantain mask works great for bug bites too.

-Have you tried sheet masks?
+Have you tried making a DIY sheet mask?
 If so, tell us what you think!